5 reasons your house is not selling & what to do about it

 - Consider paying extra for upmarket marketing material if your property warrants it

 - Ensure that when the photos are uploaded to the property portals and the estate agents own website they are presented in the correct sequence.
 For instance, the downstairs cloakroom should not be the first photo seen!

 5. You are not getting feedback from your estate agent

-It is vital that your are communicating with your estate agent regularly and obtaining feedback on what is happening with regards to the marketing of your property
+It is vital that you are communicating with your estate agent regularly and obtaining feedback on what is happening with regards to the marketing of your property.

 - You should receive feedback on every viewing to understand what people thought of your property and what actions you should take to make it more saleable